Method · 16 Jun 2026 · Samuel Pouyt

 A GSOC—a global, or physical, security operations centre—is the function that keeps an organisation’s picture of physical risk current and turns it into action: who and what is exposed, what is changing around them, and what to do about it.
 Where a cyber SOC watches the network, a GSOC watches the world the organisation actually operates in—its people, its facilities, and its journeys.

-What a GSOC actually does
+What does a GSOC actually do?

 Strip away the screens and it comes down to four jobs woven together.